 Update Summary Action for firms Will IPT be increased in the autumn budget?
 Government IPT revenues exceed £3bn for first four months of 2024/25 financial year.
 Action to Take: We will keep a watching brief on this story.
-Date Published: 21 August 2024 With the industry looking towards the autumn budget, it looks unlikely that IPT will be reduced. we will keep a watching blief on this story.
+Date Published: 21 August 2024 With the industry looking towards the autumn budget, it looks unlikely that IPT will be reduced.
 Read the full article here.